This Content Was Last Updated on April 5, 2023 by Jessica Garbett

 If your tax liability is more than £1,000 then you will normally have to make payments on account for the next year:

-- As an exception, if you have paid 80% of your tax at source, eg via PAYE, then even if your Self Assessment bill is over £1,000 Payments on Account won’t be due.
+• As an exception, if you have paid 80% of your tax at source, eg via PAYE, then even if your Self Assessment bill is over £1,000 Payments on Account won’t be due.

-- Eg on 31 January 2025 you will pay your final Self Assessment bill for the 2023-24 Tax Year, and a 50% payment on account for 2024-25 – you are 10 months into 2024-25 at this stage.
-Likewise when the second 2024-25 payment on account is due in July 2025, you are four months after the end of the tax year
+• Eg on 31 January 2025 you will pay your final Self Assessment balance for the 2023-24 Tax Year, and also a 50% payment on account for the 2024-25 Tax Year – you are 10 months into 2024-25 at this stage.
+Likewise, when the second 2024-25 payment on account is due in July 2025, you are almost four months after the end of the tax year.

-- The balance of the 2024-25 tax will be due in January 2026, less the two payments on account, plus a first payment on account for 2026-27.
+• The balance of the 2024-25 tax will be due in January 2026, less the two payments on account (January and July 2025), plus a first payment on account for 2025-26, and so on.

-As Payments on Account are calculated automatically from the previous years tax, if you know your income will be lower next year it is possible to apply to HMRC to have the Payments on Account reduced see below.
+As Payments on Account are calculated automatically from the previous year’s tax, if you know your income will be lower next year it is possible to apply to HMRC to have the Payments on Account reduced (see below).

 Payments on Account tend to accelerate your tax payments if your business is growing, and the first time a Payment on Account is due, effectively 18 months tax in one payment, it can be an unwelcome surprise – to minimise this:

-- make tax provisions each month as you go along – a separate bank or building society account is suggested
+• make tax provisions each month as you go along – a separate bank or building society account is suggested

 Reducing Payments on Account

-If your Payments on Account are too high – because you expect the current years tax bill to be lower than the previous year then you can apply to reduce them either by:
+If your Payments on Account are too high – because you expect the current year’s tax bill to be lower than the previous year – then you can apply to reduce them either by:

-- Sending in a SA303 form or
+• Sending in a SA303 form or

-- Go into your online account with HMRC and there should be an option “reduce payments on account”
+• Go into your online account with HMRC and there should be an option “reduce payments on account”

 Also be aware that the Payment on Account will only be part of your January tax bill, so make sure you are looking at the correct aspect of the January payment.
-The January tax bill will include over / underpayment for the previous year as well as the current years first Payment on Account.
+The January tax bill will include over / underpayment for the previous year as well as the current year’s first Payment on Account.

 Time To Pay